-Beatrice Swartz graduated from both Cornell University and Columbia University, which prepared her, according to the art school’s article, to become a hard-working employee of the City of New York […].
-Even though she was not a writer, she was the spouse of one, a writer who thrived on controversy.
+Beatrice Schwartz graduated from both Cornell University and Columbia University, which prepared her, according to the art school’s article, to become a hard-working employee of the City of New York […].
+Even though she was not actually an author, she was the spouse of one, an author who thrived on controversy.
 It was, according to the article, the controversy that maintained Clem Heymann’s constant location within the limelight.
 Beatrice understood better than most, you see, that no writer, no matter how rich and famous they might actually be, can hide from the threat of obscurity.
 Evidently, Clem struggled constantly against descending headlong into the darkness of obscurity.
 So, Beatrice spent the last two years of her life making sure that Heymann’s place in the literary pantheon was secure; but this question must be asked; into which literary pantheon had C. David Heymann been permanently and securely enshrined?

 Carla’s art school article is a curiosity, to say the least; and Carla curiously, but at least honestly, noted that Clem […] made it his business to pry into the lives and loves of the rich and famous, and he had a reputation for skirting fast and loose around the facts.
-He had a nose for the salacious, and he was not shy about embellishing it.
-Clearly, Carla had no problem with nor any concern about Clem’s literary proclivities, his prying or his lying: she did not even raise a feeble objection, not even to Clem’s willingness to plagiarize.
+He had a nose for the salacious, and he was not shy about embellishing it (emphasis mine).
+Clearly, Carla had no problem with, nor any concern about, Clem’s literary proclivities, his prying or his lying: she did not even raise a feeble objection, not even to Clem’s willingness to plagiarize.
 We can only conclude that Beatrice Schwartz shared the ghost writer’s same lack of concern.

 We cannot really know exactly how far Clem’s final manuscript had progressed prior to his death in 2012; but obviously, two year’s worth of work remained to be done; and as the article noted, Beatrice made it her noblesse oblige to get the book finished.1Noblesse oblige is an obligation required of nobility or, as defined by Miriam Webster: the obligation of honorable, generous, and responsible behavior associated with high rank or birth.
 The concept of which type of actions are required of nobility appears to flow from the words of Jesus in the Synoptic Gospel of Luke: Everyone to whom much was given, of him much will be required, and from him to whom they entrusted much, they will demand the more.
 Surely Jesus was not referring to self aggrandizement, but the use of the French phrase by Carla Stockton certainly does.Still, the article provides a hint regarding the manuscript’s level of completion: